MarketAxess to Participate in - GuruFocus.com

-MarketAxess Holdings Inc. (Nasdaq: MKTX), the operator of a leading electronic trading platform for fixed-income securities, today announced that Chris Concannon, Chief Executive Officer, will participate in the Piper Sandler Global Exchange and Fintech Conference on June 7, 2023.
+MarketAxess Holdings Inc. (Nasdaq: MKTX), the operator of a leading electronic trading platform for fixed-income securities, today announced that Chris Gerosa, Chief Financial Officer, will participate in the Morgan Stanley U.S. Financials, Payments and CRE Conference on June 14, 2023.

-Mr. Concannon will participate in a panel discussion, “Changing of the Guard: New Leaders in Fixed Income Electronic Trading” at 10:30 a.m.
-ET on June 7, 2023.
-Immediately following the panel discussion, Mr. Concannon will participate in a fireside chat at 11:00 a.m.
+Mr. Gerosa will participate in a fireside chat at 4:00 p.m.
 ET.
-The live webcast and replay for both the panel discussion and the fireside chat will be available on the events and presentations section of the MarketAxess Investor Relations homepage, https%3A%2F%2Finvestor.marketaxess.com%2Fevents-and-presentations.
+The live webcast and replay for the fireside chat will be available on the events and presentations section of the MarketAxess Investor Relations homepage, https%3A%2F%2Finvestor.marketaxess.com%2Fevents-and-presentations.

 About MarketAxess